pratyaksh1610/CalculatorApp/README.md

 # CalculatorApp
-## Soon to be published on Google Play Store
+## To be published on Google Play Store

 ![A](https://github.com/pratyaksh1610/CalculatorApp/blob/main/c2.png)